rahul385/Titanic-Survival-Prediction/README.md

 All the librarires required to run the code are mentioned in [requirements.txt](https://github.com/rahul385/Titanic-Survival-Prediction/blob/master/requirements.txt).

+To install Run: `pip install -r requirements.txt`

 ## Project Motivation<a name="motivation"></a>

 To train a mahcine learning model for predicting whether a person survived or not using the information provided in the dataset.
-For this project, I was also interested in using the dataset to better understand:
+For this project, I was also interested in using the dataset to better understand the following aspects.

 1. Were Females more like to survive?
 2. Were people of higher socioeconomic class more likely to survive?